Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 6. conformant with, or flexible enough to accomodate, other DAO design thinking frameworks
 7. living standard
 8. translation of academic and grey literature into actionable recommendations (or actionable knowledge) (can also say increasing the impact of research and researchers here)
-9. assessment process allows for feedback from external stakeholders (researchers, DAO operators, the public)
+9. assessment process allows for feedback from external stakeholders (researchers, DAO operators, the public) (can add to living standard)
 10. DAO Index can be adapted to fit more specific circumstances
 11. identify best practices (given a design choice?)
+12. foster [insittutional innovation](https://www2.deloitte.com/us/en/insights/topics/innovation/institutional-innovation.html) in self-governed organizations (or multi-agent systems) through use of Web3 tech?
+	1. or encourage insitutional innovation with web3 tech that reaches OD goal
+13. make aspirational goals transparent or apparent
+14. outside-in approach to questionnaire?

 ### principles, not rules